 Friday concluded with a plenary session featuring James Forman, Jr. of Yale Law School and Marie Gottschalk from the University of Pennsylvania.
 The conversation was mediated by Stephanie Keene, who posed questions about the current state of the criminal justice system in the United States.
 Gottschalk outlined some of the grim statistics, including the fact that the U.S. has more individuals serving life sentences than the entire prison population of Japan.
 “These policies are inhumane,” said Gottshalk.
 “We need to start treating incarcerated people as citizens.”
 Forman added that reform efforts must seek to change the public narrative about mass incarceration.
 “We must highlight not only the statistics, but the personal stories of those who are affected by these punitive policies.”

-The third and final day of the conference took place behind the walls of Graterford Prison.
-The Graterford Think Tank, which has been an anchor for the program since 2002, planned and carried out a full schedule for the more than 250 people who gathered in the prison auditorium.
+The third and final day of the conference took place behind the walls of Graterford Prison (now SCI Phoenix).
+The Graterford Think Tank (now Phoenix Think Tank), which has been an anchor for the program since 2002, planned and carried out a full schedule for the more than 250 people who gathered in the prison auditorium.
 “This room is sacred space,” declared Prison Superintendent Cynthia Link, who welcomed the crowd to her facility.
 “So many lives have been transformed in this place.”

 Following remarks by Lori Pompa and Tyrone Werts was a discussion panel comprised entirely of incarcerated and formerly incarcerated individuals including Shaka Senghor, Reginald Dwayne Betts, Susan Burton, and three persons incarcerated at Graterford: Marco Maldonado, Terrell Carter, and Felix Rosado.
 The theme of the panel was “Bridging the Gap.”